CodemHax/RaxWallet/README.md

 ### August 26, 2025
 **Implemented:**
-- Fixed critical bug in rate limiter exception handler
+- Fixed a critical bug in the rate limiter exception handler
 - Resolved AttributeError by moving limiter to `app.state.limiter`
 - Improved error handling for rate limit exceeded scenarios